 Question 17.
 Week4

 Your manager has fallen sick and you are required to make a presentation to the Chief Information Officer and his senior management team on the progress of the new CRM system.
 You have 10 minutes to give them an update.
 What are the key elements of your talk?
 (10 marks)

-1. Rate: The optimal rate for a scientific talk is about 100 words per minute.
-Any faster and the audience can’t absorb the additional information.
-Use pauses and repeat critical information.
+Key elements:

+1, draw formal suits.
+It might make me look like more professional and give a good first impression to listeners.

+2, when I am talking, I will focus on these points below:

-2. Opening: The opening should catch the interest and attention of the audience immediately, while avoiding trite filler phrases (Thank you for having me . . .) and technical jargon.
+2. Opening: The opening should catch the interest and attention of the audience immediately.
+For example, I can give some interesting pictures related to our project attracting their attention.

 3. Transitions: The link between successive elements of the talk should be planned carefully.
-You should make the relation between successive elements clear to the audience.
+I will make connection between different parts, so audiences can follow me easily.
+Besides, at the beginning of the presentation, I will give a brief summary about the presentation structure.
+In this way, the audiences can have a general idea about something I will talk later.

+Rate: The optimal rate for a scientific talk is about 100 words per minute.
+So I will control my speed by using pauses and repeat critical information.

 4. Conclusion: Summarize the main concepts you’ve discussed, and how your work relates to issues you’ve raised.
-Signal that the summary is beginning, but don’t begin the summary too soon or else the audience will start to leave before you finish!

 5. Length: Don’t run over!
 Ever!
-Shorten your talk by removing details, concepts, and information, not by eliminating words.
-If it becomes absolutely essential to supply details, supplement your presentation with a handout.
+Shorten your talk by removing details, concepts, and information, not by eliminating words. if it is important, you can just keep it.
 Make about 10% more handouts than you think you’ll need.
 Always leave time for a few questions at the end of the talk.

-1. The Message

-Decide what information, question or problem you want to present.

-First formulate the conclusion

-Collect supporting evidence or data

-2. Structure

-Formulate your conclusion with impact

-Determine a strong opening

-Prepare slides containing the main points of the message

-Add supporting material

-3. Timing
+6. Timing

-Work out the timing
+practice presentation ensuring you will not over time.

 Allow time to present key points

 Leave time for conclusion

-Practise with a stopwatch

-4. Physical factors
+7. Physical factors

 Making audience comfortable

-5. Personal factors
+8. Personal factors